Beat the coronavirus blues with free streaming, magazines, audiobooks, video games and more

 Just want to veg out in front of the TV?
 Don't blame you one bit.
 While I think Hulu for $6 a month is arguably the single best streaming deal you can get, here are some other options that won't cost you a dime:

+- Starting April 6, Focus Features will livestream a movie for free via its Facebook page, with a new one every Monday.
+First up: Gosford Park, followed by Moonrise Kingdom, Mallrats and My Summer of Love.
+Each movie starts at 5 p.m.
+PT, 8 p.m.
+ET.

 - Free HBO.
-Starting today, you can stream hundreds of hours' worth of programming, including every season of Barry (yes!), Silicon Valley and Veep.
+You can now stream hundreds of hours' worth of programming, including every season of Barry (yes!), Silicon Valley and Veep.
 There are also some family-friendly movies, like The Lego Movie 2 and Pokemon Detective Pikachu.

 - Next, check out this list of 10 totally free movie streaming services.
 Over at Pluto, for example, you can find an entire channel of James Bond movies, while Kanopy is home to notable films like Captain Fantastic, Midsommar and The Great Buster: A Celebration.

-Note: This article is frequently updated to reflect the latest free entertainment deals we can find.